noorulhaq/spring.loan.broker/README.md

 ....
 [http-nio-8080-exec-2] DispatcherServlet - Successfully completed request
 ```
-You can test timeout scenario by sending loan amount <= 10.
+You can test timeout scenario by requesting loan amount <= 10.
 This will fail outcome from one of the bank.
-Handling failure strategy is subjective to requirement.
+Failure strategy is subjective to requirement.
 Hence, in this example partial failures are not acceptable.
 In case you are interested to load test the example, you can find JMeter test plan in source code.